Freelance writing seems like the ultimate dream come true, doesn’t it?

 It’s as if you’ve hit a glass ceiling you can’t break through.

 That’s when you start getting disillusioned.
-Maybe there just isn’t any better paying work out there.
+Maybe there just isn’t better-paying work out there.
 You can’t spend your life working for low pay.
 You’re already struggling to make ends meet!

 You start wishing for a do-over.
-A step-by-step guide that shows you:
+A step-by-step guide that not only shows you how to start freelancing but also how to do it successfully.
+A guide that tells you:

 - what to do to,